micha-LEAP/sails-mssql/README.md

 # sails-mssql

-This is a fork of swelham/sails-mssql that aims to bring sails/waterline .0.10x support to mssql.
+This is based on a fork of swelham/sails-mssql that aims to bring sails/waterline .0.10x support to mssql.

+Removed devDependencies that were causing dev installs to break.

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.
 Not just databases-- external APIs, proprietary web services, or even hardware.